 1.R.1.
 The Membrane Contact Site (MCS) Family

 Membrane contact sites (MCSs), or Organelle contact zones, form junctions between organelles.
-Phospholipids are synthesized at the endoplasmic reticulum (ER), the largest membrane bound organelle that forms MCSs with almost every other organelle.
+Phospholipids are synthesized in the endoplasmic reticulum (ER), the largest membrane bound organelle that forms MCSs with almost every other organelle.
 MCSs are locations at which the membranes of two organelles are closely positioned to provide a microenvironment where proteins in one membrane can interact with those in the opposite membrane.
 Thus, MCSs provide a location at which lipid transfer proteins (LTPs) can achieve the efficient transfer of individual classes of lipids from the ER to other organelles via non-vesicular transport.
 Cockcroft and Raghu 2018 described the localization and biochemical activity of LTPs at MCSs between the ER and other cellular membranes.
 Their localizations offer an elegant cell biological solution to tune local lipid composition to ongoing cell physiology.
 LTPs are mediators of lipid transport from the ER to other organelles; inter-organellar transport occurs at MCSs in a nonvesicular manner (Hanada 2018).
 The PDZD8 protein interacts with Protrudin (1.R.1.1.1) and Rab7 (9.A.3.1.1) at ER-late endosome membrane contact sites which also associate with mitochondria (a 3-way contact site).
 (Elbaz-Alon et al. 2020).
 Thus, PDZD8 is a shared component of two distinct MCSs, suggesting a role for SMP-mediated lipid transport in the regulation of endosome function.
 Another mitochondrial outer membrane constituent constituent of MCSs is mitoguardin 2 (MIGA2; FAM73B) of 593 aas and possibly 4TMSs, 3 N-terminal, and 1 near the C-terminus.
 MIGA proteins function downstream of mitofusin and interact with MitoPLD to stabilize MitoPLD and facilitate MitoPLD dimer formation.
 Thus, MIGA proteins promote mitochondrial fusion by regulating mitochondrial phospholipid metabolism via MitoPLD.
 Additional proteins not listed under TC# 1.R.1 but possibly playing a role in transfer between organelles are: (1) lipid transfer proteins (LTPs; TC# 8.A.120), (2) oxysterol binding proteins (OSBPs; TC# 2.D.1), and (3) PLD6 Q8N2A8) (endonuclease, homologous to cardiolipin hydrolases (252 aas and 2 - 4 TMSs in the N-terminal half of the protein; PLD6 localizes to the outer mitochondrial membrane facing the cytosol (Huang et al. 2011) and has been shown to be a backbone-non-specific, single strand-specific nuclease, cleaving either RNA or DNA substrates with similar affinity.)

 Oxysterol-binding protein (OSBP) and OSBP-related proteins (ORPs) constitute a large eukaryotic gene family that transports and regulates the metabolism of sterols and phospholipids.
 The original classification of the family based on oxysterol-binding activity belies the complex dual lipid-binding specificity of the conserved OSBP homology domain (OHD).
 Additional protein- and membrane-interacting modules mediate the targeting of select OSBP/ORPs to membrane contact sites between organelles, thus positioning the OHD between opposing membranes for lipid transfer and metabolic regulation.
 This unique subcellular location, coupled with diverse ligand preferences and tissue distribution, has identified OSBP/ORPs as key arbiters of membrane composition and function (Pietrangelo and Ridgway 2018).